Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Your team is planning on using the Azure Advisor tool.
-Would the Azure Advisor tool give recommendations on how to configure network settings for Azure virtual machines
+Would the Azure Advisor tool give recommendations on how to configure network settings for Azure virtual machines?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Your team is planning on using the Azure Advisor tool.
-Would the Azure Advisor tool give recommendations on how to save costs when it comes to hosting virtual machines in Azure
+Would the Azure Advisor tool give recommendations on how to save costs when it comes to hosting virtual machines in Azure?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Your team is planning on using the Azure Advisor tool.
-Would the Azure Advisor tool give recommendations on how to improve the security for Azure Active Directory
+Would the Azure Advisor tool give recommendations on how to improve the security for Azure Active Directory?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### A support engineer currently has a computer that runs Ubuntu.
-Which of the following Azure Management tools could be run from this computer
+Which of the following Azure Management tools could be run from this computer?

 - [x] Azure CLI.
 - [x] Azure PowerShell.